Optometry schools in Florida

 Broward College is a public college situated in Fort Lauderdale, Florida, and is a part of the Florida College System.
 It was established in 1959 as part of an effort to expand Florida’s two-year colleges.
 The campus is located in a city with a total enrollment of 40,784 students.

-One of the programs offered by Broward College is the Optician Program, which provides classroom instruction and hands-on clinical experience to prepare students for a career as dispensing opticians.
+One of the programs offered by Broward College is the Optician Program, which provides classroom instruction and practical clinical experience to prepare students for a career as dispensing opticians.

 7. Florida SouthWestern State College